dkandalov/live-plugin/IntellijApiCheatSheet.md

 ```
 git clone https://github.com/JetBrains/intellij-community.git
 ```
+"Manager" postfix in class names in general means the class is "Facade" for some subsystem.
-"Manager" means "Facade".
-Managers can also have "ManagerEx" implementation with extended functionality.
+"Manager" classes can also have "ManagerEx" implementation with extended functionality (e.g. ``ApplicationManager``, ``ApplicationManagerEx``).

 #### "Core" classes